cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 Transaction reaping will essentially happen via a two-phase approach:

-1. Reap one or more transactions from the priority queue and collect them into a buffer.
+1. Reap one or more transactions from the priority queue and collect them into one of two buffers -- _valid_ and _invalid_.
-2. For each transaction in the buffer, ensure it does not violate any nonce predicates.
+2. For transactions that DO NOT violate the nonce validation, they are included in the _valid_ buffer.
+3. For transactions that DO violate the nonce validation, they are included in the _invalid_ buffer.
-3. Continue reaping until the desired number of valid transactions have been selected.
+4. Continue this process until the desired number of valid transactions are reaped or until the mempool is empty.
-4. Re-insert any transactions remaining in the buffer.
+5. Provide Tendermint the list of all transactions from the _valid_ buffer.
+6. Re-insert all transactions, from both buffers, back into mempool.
+This is to ensure we do not discard transactions from the mempool in case `ProcessProposal` fails.

 ```go
 type PriorityMempool[T MempoolTx] struct {